Mark-Powers/disk_analysis_tools/README.md

 4. Log into the computer with username: mark, password: powers.
 You can change this, or add a new user.
 If using the existing installation, please reclone this git repository.
+5. If you want to develop over SSH, you can run the computer headless, and just remote transfer the log files over.
+Either way, since acceleration and hard drive data are measured on two seperate computers, you will need to do some remote copying.

 # Install Guide
 These steps were used to install this repository from a fresh installation of Xubuntu.